 Show enthusiasm and allow your personality to shine

-There are of course a huge array of questions that can be asked and many questions will be tailored to the industry and job, but there are a set of stock questions that tend to be trotted out at most interviews.
-Here are some example of questions and how you should answer them
+There are of course a huge array of questions that can be asked and many questions will be tailored to the industry and job, but there are a set of stock questions that tend to be recycled at most interviews.
+Here are some common graduate interview questions and how you should go about answering them.

 Tell me about yourself

-This question is not as easy as it sounds, after all, what does the interviewer want to know and what should you tell?
-Remember why you're there and keep your answer relevant to the role you're interviewing for – and maybe if it feels right insert some interesting fact about yourself that shows off your personality.
+This question is not as easy as it sounds, after all, what does the interviewer want to know and what should you tell them?
+Remember why you are there and keep your answer relevant to the role you're interviewing for – and maybe if it feels right, insert some interesting fact about yourself that show off your personality.